- About Us

-What They Are: These agile, wingless insects feed on hematophagy off the blood of mammals and birds.
-They are very commonly found on dogs, cats, rabbits, and other species.
-Although preventing these pesky parasites is quite simple, they can be quite difficult to rid.
-And because they can be difficult to rid and tough to see, they can be lethal to our dogs and cats!
+What Are They: Fleas are agile, wingless insects that feed on hematophagy on the blood of mammals and birds.
+They are commonly found on dogs, cats, rabbits, and other species.
+Although preventing these pesky parasites is quite simple, they can be quite difficult to get rid of due to their different life cycles.
+Because of this, they cause great health concerns for your pets!

-"My pet does not need prevention in the wintertime as there are no fleas imminent in the colder months." - Although we all wish this were true, it is not.
-If your pet had fleas during the warmer months, there is a great chance they will continue to have these through the cold months as fleas are able to thrive in your home.
-Plus due to the many life cycles of fleas, they do not disappear quickly.
+"My pet does not need prevention in the wintertime as there are no fleas imminent in the colder months." - If your pet had fleas during the warmer months, there is a greater chance they will continue to have them through the cold months as fleas are able to thrive in your home.
+Due to the many life cycles of fleas, they also don't disappear quickly.

-Health Concerns: If left untreated, your pet may develop severe allergies to the fleas bites that is called flea allergy dermatitis and can continue scratching their skin long after the fleas have gone.
+Health Concerns: If left untreated, your pet may develop severe allergies to the fleas bites.
+This is called flea allergy dermatitis and can cause continuous scratching long after the fleas are gone.
 Fleas are also responsible to transmitting tapeworms to dogs, cats, and even humans.
-For example, if your dog or cat were to come into contact with a wild rabbit in the backyard that has a flea infestation, those fleas can pass on the tapeworm problem the rabbit has to your dog or cat.
-For more health concerns, please check out our Health Library Center.
+Fleas can carry tapeworm larvae and when ingested, the tapeworm larvae can live inside your pet's intestines.

 Treatment & Prevention

 Prevention: The best way to ensure that your pet does not get fleas is to keep him/her on regular prevention medication all year round.
-PetMed Animal Health Center supplies both topical and oral prevention for dogs and topical only prevention for cats.
-For dogs we carry Activyl (topical) & Bravecto (oral).
-For cats, we carry Activyl.
+We supply both topical and oral prevention for dogs and only topical prevention for cats.
+We carry the product Bravecto, which lasts for 12 weeks.

-Treatment: If your pet has fleas, please understand that it is not going to take a week to a month to treat.
-Because of the many life cycles in fleas, it could take up to three months to completely rid your pet and home of them.
-The first thing you should do is treat ALL of your pets in your home with regular prevention medication from your veterinarian.
-Make sure to thoroughly clean and vacuum your home regularly as you are able to.
-As mentioned above, you are not only taking care of the adults, but all life stages of the fleas.
+Treatment: It could take up to three months to completely rid your pet and home of fleas.
+The first thing you should do is treat ALL pets in your home with prevention medication.
+Make sure to thoroughly clean and vacuum your home regularly as well.
+As mentioned above, you're not only taking care of the adults, but all life stages of fleas.